 Have you ever been warned that you should cut bread out of your diet because it is full of carbohydrates, makes you gain weight, and is bad for your health?
-If you’re a bread lover, this may be one of your most difficult dietary tweaks.
+If you’re a bread lover, sourdough bread may be a great option.

 Download this expert FREE guide, Complete Nutrition: Low-carb diet, high-protein foods, healthy meal plans, how to use a calorie counter, and more.
 Create healthy meal plans and discover the Superfoods that can transform your plate into a passport to better health.